TRT Film Festival Sheds Light On Global Humanitarian Woes - UrduPoint

 ”

-He expressed his pleasure for hosting the participants, who focus on humanitarian issues, and holding the Humanitarian Film Festival in Türkiye.
+He expressed his pleasure in hosting the participants, who focus on humanitarian issues, and holding the Humanitarian Film Festival in Türkiye.

 “A week ago, we celebrated the centenary of our Republic, we have been striving for the well-being of this region for a thousand years, you are in a country that has always used its power, technology, and will in favour of the oppressed,” he added.